-(1) Mr. Beard was paid an additional \$40,000 for service as Board Chair.
+- (1) Mr. Beard was paid an additional \$40,000 for service as Board Chair.
 Mr. Armacost was paid an additional \$15,000 for service as Audit Committee Chair.
 Mr. Lundgren was paid an additional \$12,500 for service as Compensation Committee Chair.
-Mr. Ogunlesi was paid an additional \$10,000 for service as Nominating Committee Chair.

-(2) Represents the aggregate grant date fair value of restricted stock units ("RSUs") calculated for financial reporting purposes for the year utilizing the provisions of Accounting Standards Codification Topic 718, "Compensation - Stock Compensation" ("ASC 718").
-See Note 15, "Share-Based Compensation," to the Company's Audited Consolidated Financial Statements set forth in the Company's Form 10-K for the year ended December 31, 2017 for information concerning the ASC 718 values, which are based on the fair value of the Common Stock on the date of grant.
-In 2017, each non-employee director who was re-elected to the Board was granted 8,621 RSUs with a grant date fair value of \$100,000 as continuing service awards, which, subject to continued service, generally vest on the one-year anniversary of the grant date.
-As of December 31, 2017, each non-employee director had 8,640 RSUs outstanding, including accrued share dividend equivalents.
+Mr. Ogunlesi was paid an additional \$10,000 for service as Nominating and Corporate Governance Committee Chair. - (2) Represents the aggregate grant date fair value of restricted stock units ("RSUs") calculated for financial reporting purposes for the year utilizing the provisions of Accounting Standards Codification Topic 718, "Compensation Stock Compensation" ("ASC 718").
+See Note 15, "Share-Based Compensation," to the Company's Audited Consolidated Financial Statements set forth in the Company's Form 10-K for the year ended December 31, 2018 for information concerning the ASC 718 values, which are based on the fair value of the Common Stock on the date of grant.
+In 2018, each non-employee director who was re-elected to the Board was granted 5,845 RSUs with a grant date fair value of \$103,632 as continuing service awards, which, subject to continued service, generally vest on the one-year anniversary of the grant date.
+In connection with the appointment of Ms. Flanagan to the Board in November 2018, Ms. Flanagan was granted 4,451 RSUs with a grant date value of \$98,634, which, subject to continued service, vest on the one-year anniversary of the grant date.